1. Use Words that have Specific Meanings.

 If you entertain without persuading, you are hearing creative writing as you write.
 The goal of the creative writer is to entertain, not to persuade.

 The poet leads you to think and feel differently.
 The goal of the poet is to persuade.
-And the best ones do it in a brief, tight economy of words.
+And the best ones do it with a brief, tight economy of words.

 I’m not talking about rhyming.